parryc/thevoid/templates/leflan/language_azeri.md

 : nominative.
 The default case.

 -(n)In
 : genitive.
 Takes `n` as the buffer consonant, rather than the more common `y`.
+For example, `evindən:from her house`.

 -(n)I or ∅
 : accusative.
 The accusative is only marked when it is a definite object (e.g. "the apple") or a person, otherwise it is unmarked and is understood from context.